Public open space strategy guide for local governments.

-Development contributions can be sought for standard items of infrastructure such as public open space as well as roads, water and sewerage facilities, utilities and other items that are listed in appendix 1 to SPP 3.6.
+Development contributions can be sought for standard items of infrastructure such as public open space as well as roads, water and sewerage facilities, utilities and other items that are listed in appendix 1 to State Planning Policy 3.6.

-SPP 3.6, in certain circumstances, also allows for development contributions for infrastructure that does not fall within the standard requirements or community infrastructure.
-Contributions may be sought if they have been identified in a development
+State Planning Policy 3.6, in certain circumstances, also allows for development contributions for infrastructure that does not fall within the standard requirements or community infrastructure.
+Contributions may be sought if they have been identified

-contribution plan which has been incorporated into a local planning scheme, or otherwise through voluntary agreement with the relevant developer/s.
-Community infrastructure involves the structures and facilities which help communities and neighbourhoods
+in a development contribution plan which has been incorporated into a local planning scheme, or otherwise through voluntary agreement with the relevant developer/s.
+Community infrastructure involves the structures and facilities which help communities

-to function effectively and includes sporting and recreational facilities; community centres; child care and after school centres; libraries and cultural facilities; and such other services and facilities for which development contributions may reasonably
+and neighbourhoods to function effectively and includes sporting and recreational facilities; community centres; child care and after school centres; libraries and cultural facilities; and such other services and facilities for which development contributions

 Development contributions can be sought for a new item of infrastructure; land for infrastructure; an upgrade in the standard of provision of an existing item of infrastructure; an extension to existing infrastructure; the total replacement of infrastructure